College of Medicine University of Baghdad

 The College of Medicine University of Baghdad, formerly known as the Iraqi Royal Medical College, was established in 1927.

-In 1927, Harry Sinderson helped to establish a new medical school in Baghdad, which became the Royal Medical College when the King opened its new building in 1930.
+In 1927, Harry Sinderson helped to establish a new medical school in Baghdad, which became the Royal Medical College when King Faisal I opened its new building in April 1930.
 From 1923, Sinderson was personal physician to Iraq's Kings.
-Harry Sinderson served as Dean of the Medical College from 1927 until 1934, and again from 1941 until 1946.
+Sinderson served as Dean of the Medical College from 1927 until 1934, and again from 1941 until 1946.